 - Add the evaporated milk, lemon juice, lemon zest, and whisk until completely combined.
 Add 1-2 drops of yellow food coloring if desired.

-- Pass the mixture through a fine sieve and then pour filling over the crust.
+- Pass the mixture through a fine sieve, then pour filling over the crust.

 - Once cool, lift the parchment paper out of the pan using the overhang on the sides.
 Cut into squares, dust with icing sugar before serving.
 NOTE: For neat squares, I recommend using a long serrated knife and wiping the knife clean between each cut.